Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 # Lady Ada Lovelace

 <!--
+- Around the time Babbage was working on Analytical Engine, Lady Ada Lovelace took notice and had multiple interactions with Babbage.
-- Next up, Lady Ada Lovelace.
-She was the first computer programmer.
-But I learned something that makes her even more impressive than that...
+- You probably know her as the first computer programmer, but I learned something about her that I think makes her even more impressive.
 -->

 ---